React-Automation-Studio/OPCUA-EPICS-BRIDGE/README.md

 # Introduction

-OPC UA is a service-orientated communication architecture  that supports platform-independent, data exchange between embedded microcontrollers, PLCs or PCs and cloudbased infrastructure.
+OPC UA is a service-orientated communication architecture  that supports platform-independent, data exchange between embedded microcontrollers, PLCs or PCs and cloud-based infrastructure.
 This makes OPC UA ideal for developing manufacturer independent communication to vendor specific PLCs, for example.
 With this in mind, we present an OPC UA to EPICS bridge that has been containerized with Docker to provide a microservice for communicating between EPICS and OPC UA variables.